-This bill amends several sections of Kansas law related to information technology services, specifically focusing on the roles and responsibilities of the chief information technology officer and the chief information security officer.
-Key provisions include the authorization for the chief information security officer to receive audit reports, as well as the establishment of a framework for conducting information technology audits by the legislative division of post audit.
-The bill outlines the responsibilities of the executive chief information technology officer, including overseeing telecommunications services, ensuring compliance with information technology policies, and coordinating the implementation of new technologies across executive agencies.
+This bill amends several sections of Kansas law related to information technology and the responsibilities of the chief information technology officer and chief information security officer.
+Key provisions include the authorization for the chief information security officer to receive audit reports, and the establishment of the executive chief information technology officer's role, which includes overseeing telecommunications services, coordinating information technology across state agencies, and ensuring compliance with established policies and procedures.
+The bill also mandates that all data processing and application hosting services for executive branch agencies be provided by the office of information technology services, with specific guidelines for procurement and operation of central processing units.

 Statutes affected: As introduced: 46-1135, 75-4704, 75-4705, 75-4709, 75-4710, 75-7205, 75-4215